lukevink/hass-config-lajv/README.md

 [Hass.io](https://home-assistant.io/) installed on a [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) and running on a wall mounted tablet displaying Home Assistant in and on desktop [applicationize](https://applicationize.me/) (chrome).

-If you like anything here, Be sure to :star2: my repo!

 ## Features